Anasousa11/emotigrow/README.md

 # EmotiGrow

 ## Purpose

-The purpose of EmotiGrow is to help users reflect on and track their daily moods, identify emotional trends, and receive encouragement or mental health resources based on how they feel.
-This mental health mood tracker supports users in maintaining their mental wellness through simple, interactive self-monitoring tools.
+EmotiGrow is designed to be your daily companion for tracking how you’re feeling emotionally.
+It helps you reflect on your moods, notice patterns over time, and connect with mental health resources tailored to your needs.
+It’s a simple, supportive tool to help you stay mindful and take care of your mental well-being.

 ## Value to Users

-- Enables users to log daily moods easily via emoji or slider input.
+- Enables users to log daily moods easily by button.
 - Allows optional journal entries for deeper reflection.
 - Displays motivational quotes and calming images tailored to the user's mood.
 - Visualizes mood history and trends over time using charts.
-- Provides access to curated mental health resources.
+- Provides access to mental health resources.
-- Fully responsive and accessible across devices with strong keyboard navigation and color contrast.
+- Fully responsive and accessible across devices with good color contrast.
 - Stores data locally so users can revisit past entries anytime.

 ## Target Audience

-Teens and adults interested in emotional wellness or mental self-reflection.
+Teens and adults interested in mental self-reflection and wellness.

 ## Planning